-Plant sterols not only reduce the uptake of pre-formed cholesterol from your diet (which is typically limited to no more than 300mg cholesterol per day on a low cholesterol diet) but also block absorption of the much larger amount of cholesterol (around 800mg per day) which is made in your liver and squirted into your intestines via the bile.
+Plant sterols reduce the uptake of pre-formed cholesterol from your diet (which is typically limited to no more than 300mg cholesterol per day on a low cholesterol diet).
+Plant sterols also block absorption of the much larger amount of cholesterol (around 800mg per day) which is made in your liver and squirted into your intestines in the bile.

 Within the EU, there are authorised health claims that plant sterol supplements can lower blood cholesterol levels: